View Linda Hembrough's Obituary on myjournalcourier.com and share memories

 Linda worked for several years at John Deere Life Insurance in Jacksonville before becoming a computer operator at Capital Records.
 She later worked in the business office at MacMurray College prior to retiring.
 Linda loved touring the country with Gerald on their motorcycle.
 Together, the two traveled from coast to coast and to Mexico and Canada.
 She also enjoyed reading and loved music.

-A funeral will be at 2 p.m.
-Monday, March 2, 2020, at Williamson Funeral Home.
-The family will meet friends from noon to 2 p.m.
-Monday at the funeral home.
-Private burial will be at Memorial Lawn Cemetery.
+A funeral and visitation were Monday, March 2, 2020, at Williamson Funeral Home with private burial at Memorial Lawn Cemetery.
 Memorials are suggested to The Salvation Army.
 Condolences may be left online at airsman-hires.com.